Skip to Content

 The Postgraduate Diploma in Museum Studies may be awarded with Distinction or Merit if study is completed to a superior/high standard, and where all requirements have been completed within one year for full-time study or within three years for part-time study.

 The maximum time permitted for completion of this qualification is 4 years.

-Students are required to complete the compulsory course 150.715 Taonga Tuku Iho: Heritage Aotearoa and a further 90 credits from the programme schedule shown below.
+Students are required to complete the compulsory course 150.715 Taonga Tuku Iho: Heritage Aotearoa and a further 90 credits from courses listed on the programme schedule.